One of the first decisions you have to make as a beginner player is what forehand grip you should use.

 - Makes hitting low balls very easy

-- Easier to hit flat and go for winners when compared with more extreme grips
+- Easier to hit flat and go for winners when compared with more extreme options

-So What is the Best Forehand Grip to use in Tennis?
+So What is the Best Grip to use?

 If you are an adult beginner or an older player then I would recommend using the Eastern Grip for your forehand as it gives you a good balance between power and spin.

-If you are a junior or more of an advanced adult player then I would highly recommend the semi western grip as one of the biggest weaknesses of the eastern forehand is that it can be difficult to deal with high balls.
+If you are a junior or more of an advanced adult player then I would highly recommend the SW grip as one of the biggest weaknesses of the eastern forehand is that it can be difficult to deal with high balls.

-With the semi western grip, these high balls are much easier to hit and you are much more likely to be able to be more aggressive when returning high balls to your forehand.
+With the SW, these high balls are much easier to hit and you are much more likely to be able to be more aggressive when returning high balls to your forehand.

-I wouldn’t recommend that anyone opts for the western forehand as it is a very difficult grip to master as its weaknesses outweighs its strengths (especially at the recreational level) so I would stick to using an eastern or semi western grip for your forehand.
+I wouldn’t recommend that anyone opts for the western as it is very difficult to master as its weaknesses outweighs its strengths (especially at the recreational level) so I would stick to using an eastern or SW grip.

-However, if you are a recreational player who has no aspirations of becoming a tennis pro then my recommendation would be to go with an eastern grip as it is much easier to learn and feels much more natural to hit with.
+If you are a recreational player who has no aspirations of becoming a tennis pro then my recommendation would be to go with an eastern as it is much easier to learn and feels much more natural to hit with.